 What Causes Diabetes?

-Be More Tolerant of Imperfection
+.Be More Tolerant of Imperfection

-However, having diabetes showed me how difficult it is to have control over everything.
-There were times that I would perform a set of actions which impacted positively on my blood sugar levels, only to repeat the same set of actions a few days later, and get completely different test results.
+Diabetes showed me how difficult it is to achieve a constant state of perfection.
+Diabetes opened my eyes to the understanding that being in that state of complete and utter control, is not possible, all the time.
+There were days that I would perform a set of actions which impacted positively on my blood sugar levels, only to repeat the same set of actions a few days later, and get completely different test results.

 You Are Stronger Than You Know